biolink/biolink-model/docs/Attribute.md

 ## Children

  * [BiologicalSex](BiologicalSex.md)
+ * [ClinicalCourse](ClinicalCourse.md) - The course a disease typically takes from its onset, progression in time, and eventual resolution or death of the affected individual
- * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects
+ * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, and other aspects
  * [FrequencyValue](FrequencyValue.md) - describes the frequency of occurrence of an event or condition
- * [Onset](Onset.md) - The age group in which manifestations appear
+ * [Inheritance](Inheritance.md) - The pattern in which a particular genetic trait or disorder is passed from one generation to the next
  * [SeverityValue](SeverityValue.md) - describes the severity of a phenotypic feature or disease
  * [Zygosity](Zygosity.md)